tonethar/IGME-230-GDD-2017-Fall/projects/project1.md

   - proposal.html: what you plan to do, in more detail than the overview:
     - **This page will be a game design document, specifically a "Game Treatment" that describes the development side of your game.
 This page is not a marketing document.**
     - **You should be hitting most or all of the things on this template: http://igm.rit.edu/~acjvks/courses/2017-fall/590-ios-game/html/project-1-proposal.html - you can also read more about game treatments here: http://thelegendofjohnny.com/tutorials/game-treatment**
-    - **This page will be marked up primarily with structural and semantic tags listed below.**
+    - **This page will be marked up heavily with structural and semantic tags, some of which are listed below.**
     - **This page will contain at least two images.**

   - documentation.html: A documentation page, which will document your overall process, resources used, and notes about this current assignment.
 Cite the sources of all information, tutorials, images and other media used.
 Also indicate how you met the project requirements, and any additional specifics you want me to see.